Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ## Notes to reviewers

 - the code must be DRY
-- having the main data structure as a global is ok, but there shouldn't be other global variables
 - there can be some global constants to help prevent typos. eg `const DELIVERED="DELIVERED"`
 - functions are supposed to return very specific things